CV

 Lives and works in Washington DC and New York City, US

-Emmanuel Massillon is a multidisciplinary African American conceptual artist.
-Through various mediums, including painting, photography, and sculpture, he explores the complex history of ethnicity, identity, and culture, as well as their relationship with people of African descent.
-His childhood in the working-class neighborhoods of Washington D.C. shapes the unique narrative he seeks to convey in his work, introducing new ideas through pieces inspired by both everyday life and politically charged subjects.
-In doing so, he invites his audience to initiate and explore conversations that may not have been addressed before.
+Emmanuel Massillon is an African American conceptual artist who works in several different mediums including painting, photography, and sculpture.
+With these varying mediums, He explores the complex history of race, identity, culture and it’s the relation to people of African descent.
+Massillon’s upbringing in the inner city of Washington D.C. shapes the unique narrative that he strives to convey through his work, which is introducing others to new ideas by creating work from day-to-day life to politically charged topics.
+With this, he aims for his viewers to start and explore conversations that may or may not have been previously spoken about.

 When he isn’t working on creating artwork Massillon can be found curating shows to shed light on artists looking to share a similar narrative as him.